rxdu/notes/docs/robotics/ros/cyclone_dds.md

 ## Traffic on the loopback interface

-According to this [issue](https://github.com/ros2/rmw_cyclonedds/issues/370), the `ROS_LOCALHOST_ONLY` environment variable is not supported in Cyclone DDS and it should not be set in your `~/.bashrc` file when you try to limit the traffic to the loopback interface.
+According to this [issue](https://github.com/ros2/rmw_cyclonedds/issues/370), the `ROS_LOCALHOST_ONLY` environment variable is not supported in CycloneDDS and it should not be set in your `~/.bashrc` file when you try to limit the traffic to the loopback interface.

-You may achieve this by specifying the Cyclone DDS to only listen to traffic from `localhost`.
+You may achieve this by specifying the CycloneDDS to only listen to traffic from `localhost`.

 This can be done by specifying the `lo` interface in the `cyclonedds.xml` file.